AtlasC0R3/drop-discord/index.md

 - owofy: "Translates" sentences to "owospeak".
 I'm going to be honyest, this isn't my pwoudest wowk.
 - ping: No, not the M1 Garand's ping unfortunately.
 It's simply a command to check the bot's latency.
 - say: Repeats what the user has inputted. *Repeats what the user has inputted.*
-- storepins: ~~I don't know why I never put that in the Moderation category, but oh well.~~ It's simply a command that stores pinned messages from a channel to another inputted channel, for those of you who just can't stop pinning messages.
 ### Configuration
 - anonymouslogs: Toggles whether the bot should automatically upload error logs to the bot host. *Note: may raise privacy concerns among certain users, please read privacy notice down below*
 - banword: Prevents a certain word from being said.
 Useful for servers that doesn't allow the N word, or something like that.